 for use as a Backyard Club in various neighborhoods.
 By scheduling clubs on different weeks or on the same weeks at nearby locations, the

 costumed Storyteller can visit all of the different sites.
 When scheduled on different weeks, decorations can also be shared.
 Decorations

-can be simple, and yet convey well the Olympic adventure theme.
+can be simple, and yet convey well the camping and hiking adventure theme.

 We suggest that you select one age level of student books for the entire group at any given home, probably 1st & 2nd